Precise Spectroscopy of High-Frequency Oscillating Fields with a Single-Qubit Sensor: Conclusions Outlook

-for $N\gg 1$.
-On the other hand, the minimum frequency change that can be detected above the noise level satisfies the well-known quantum Cram\'er-Rao bound \cite{Braunstein1994}, i.e. $\delta\omega \geqslant 1/\sqrt{\mathcal{I}(\omega)}$.
-Therefore, the measurement precision scales as $\delta\omega\propto k_s^{-1}T_s^{-1}T_L^{\frac{1}{2}}T^{-\frac{3}{2}}$, which is consistent with the above analysis in the context of signal-to-noise ratio. \textit{Conclusions \& Outlook.--} We present an experimentally feasible scheme for precise spectroscopy of high-frequency oscillating fields using a single-qubit sensor, which is inaccessible for conventional quantum lock-in detection method.
+We present an experimentally feasible scheme for precise spectroscopy of high-frequency oscillating fields using a single-qubit sensor, which is inaccessible for conventional quantum lock-in detection method.
 By approximately matching the two-level quantum sensor's energy splitting with the field frequency, the proposal effectively transforms the transverse field components to the RF range in a rotating frame.
 Thus, it provides a powerful method for quantum spectroscopy when the signal's oscillating period is much shorter than experimentally accessible time duration to implement spin-flipping $\pi$ pulses, which would significantly extend bandwidths of a single-qubit sensor.
 In combination with the dynamical decoupling technique, our scheme is robust against slow environmental noise acting on the sensor.
 A further extension to more general control pulse sequences robust to pulse imperfections is possible and may increase the information that can be obtained from the oscillating fields \cite{Choi2020}.
-This result is expected to extend the application of quantum heterodyne detection in the high frequency regime. \textit{Acknowledgment.--} This work is supported by the National Natural Science Foundation of China (No. 11874024, 11690032), the Open Project Program of Wuhan National Laboratory for Optoelectronics (No. 2019WNLOKF002).
+This result is expected to extend the application of quantum heterodyne detection in the high frequency regime.